deckb/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 #### Clearing the orders queue

-There is an action `powerupexec` that takes a `name` of a user and the `max` number of orders that will be cleared if expired.
 The orders table `powup.order` can be viewed by calling:
 ```
 cleos get table eosio 0 powup.order
 {